-Restricted unit awards allow recipients to acquire common units of Enterprise Products Partners or Duncan Energy Partners or Units of the Parent Company (at no cost to the recipient) once a defined vesting period expires, subject to customary forfeiture provisions.
+Restricted unit awards allow recipients to acquire our common units or common units of Duncan Energy Partners (at no cost to the recipient) once a defined vesting period expires, subject to customary forfeiture provisions.
 The majority of these awards are subject to cliff vesting, the restrictions on such awards generally lapse four years from the date of grant.
 There are also awards that are subject to graded vesting provisions by which one-fourth of each award vests on each of the first, second, third and fourth anniversaries of the date of grant.
 The fair value of restricted units is based on the market price per unit of the underlying security on the date of grant.
-Compensation expense is recognized based on the grant date fair value, net of an allowance for estimated forfeitures.
-Compensation expense for awards with graded vesting provisions is recognized on a straightline basis over the requisite period of each separately vesting portion of the award.
+Compensation expense is recognized based on the grant date fair value, net of an allowance for estimated forfeitures. & #160;Compensation expense for awards with graded vesting provisions is recognized on a straight-line basis over the requisite period of each separately vesting portion of the award.
 As used in the context of our long-term incentive plans, the term "restricted unit" represents a time-vested unit.
 Such awards are non-vested until the required service period expires.